rogeroga/ReviewsETL/README.md

 # ReviewsETL

-Project to load, parse and extra data from screen scraping files to a database to perform analytics.
+Project to load, parse and extract data from screen scraping files to a SQL database used to perform review analytics.

 This project contains the SQL scripts that drive the overall process.